Protected chaos in a topological lattice: Results

 However, as described later, it turns out that the introduction of topological modes can fundamentally alter the chaotic dynamics.
 While the aggregate feedback among a lattice of Chua oscillators may intuitively seem to be overall destructive, compromising the oscillation synchronization at the very least, a lattice with protected \emph{topological} states would turn out to have more \emph{robust} chaotic behavior.
 We would find that chaotic dynamics enjoy some protection by topological non-trivial-ness, despite the expectation that non-linearity and chaos would erode the topology.

-To proceed, we define our chua-SSH (cSSH) circuit [Fig.~\ref{figPhasediag}a] through its equations of motion.
-Unlike the uncoupled Chua system described in Eq.~\eqref{eqLorenz}, each variable in Eq.~\eqref{xyzvariablesMainChua} is now labeled by its unit cell number $n$ and its sublattice node label $\mu=A,B$, and its notation is generalized to
+To proceed, we define our cSSH circuit [Figure~\ref{figPhasediag}a] through its equations of motion.
+Unlike the uncoupled Chua system described in Equation~\eqref{eqLorenz}, each variable in Equation~\eqref{xyzvariablesMainChua} is now labeled by its unit cell number $n$ and its sublattice node label $\mu=A,B$, and its notation is generalized to

 and for the Chua diode non-linearity,

 Here, we express the node voltages for the cSSH circuit as $V(n,\mu;l)$ and $V(n,\mu;r)$, where $l$ and $r$ label the left and right nodes at position $(n,\mu)$, respectively (previously, for a single Chua circuit, they were just $V(l)$ and $V(r)$).
 The dynamical evolution on the $A$ sublattice of each Chua circuit is